Is erysipelas treatable? How to treat erysipelas at home

 Treatment with folk remedies

 A mild form of erysipelas on the leg is completely curable at home under the supervision of a doctor.
-Apart from medicines treatment with folk methods is also acceptable.
+Besides medicines Treatment with traditional methods is also acceptable.
 As a rule, these are various compresses.
-To alleviate the condition with erysipelas, will lead next procedure.
-Moisten the cloth in cool water (about 22 degrees) and wrap it around the leg on the affected area.
-Another piece of fabric is superimposed on top, which must be moistened in water cooled to 16 degrees.
-After that, the leg is wrapped in a dry woolen cloth.
+It will lead to relief from erysipelas next procedure.
+Moisten a cloth in cool water (about 22 degrees) and wrap it around your leg on the affected area.
+Another piece of cloth is placed on top, which must be moistened in water cooled to 16 degrees.
+After this, the leg is wrapped in dry woolen cloth.
 After heating, usually after a quarter of an hour, the bandage must be changed.

 Many remedies are used to treat erysipelas.
-Among them are chalk, rye flour, branches and leaves of currant and elderberry, cabbage leaves, cottage cheese and even frog caviar.
-When using any folk methods, a doctor's consultation is required.
+Among them are chalk, rye flour, branches and leaves of currants and elderberries, cabbage leaves, cottage cheese and even frog caviar.
+When using any traditional methods, consultation with a doctor is required.
 As a result improper treatment possible dangerous complications which can lead to serious consequences and even death.

-Some people prefer prayers from erysipelas on their legs.
-It's not the best the right way, in case of illness, it is necessary to consult a specialist without fail.
+Some people prefer prayers for erysipelas on the leg.
+This is not the most the right way, in case of illness, consultation with a specialist is mandatory.

 Danger of infection

-In case of illness, it should be remembered that the erysipelas on the leg are contagious to others.
-The disease can be transmitted by airborne droplets, through touch or household items.
-Therefore, the patient must be isolated.
+If you get sick, you should remember that erysipelas on the leg is contagious to others.
+The disease can be transmitted by airborne droplets, through touch or household objects.
+Therefore, the patient should be in isolation.

-To prevent the appearance of erysipelas on the legs, and especially with a predisposition to the disease, simple rules should be followed:
+To prevent the appearance of erysipelas on the legs, and especially if you are predisposed to the disease, you should follow simple rules:

-• the wound and any damage to the skin must be disinfected and dirt should not be allowed to enter;
+• the wound and any damage to the skin must be disinfected and dirt must not be allowed to enter;

-• avoid the formation of corns with uncomfortable shoes;
+• avoid the formation of calluses with uncomfortable shoes;

-• be observed by a doctor after suffering erysipelas for two years.
+• be observed by a doctor after suffering from erysipelas for two years.

-At the first sign of illness, seek immediate medical attention medical care.
-Timely treatment will not allow the formation of severe forms of the disease and will not cause difficulties.
-Treatment of wounds and any skin lesions - great way prevent the onset of the disease.
+At the first signs of illness, you should immediately seek help medical care.
+Timely treatment will prevent the formation of severe forms of the disease and will not cause difficulties.
+Treatment of wounds and any skin lesions - great way prevent the occurrence of the disease.

-Candidate of Biological Sciences, a certified specialist in the treatment of erysipelas with folk methods:
+Candidate of Biological Sciences, certified medical specialist on the treatment of erysipelas using traditional methods:

-The skin is the outer covering human body with an area of about 1.6 m2, performing several important tasks: mechanical protection tissues and organs, tactile sensitivity (touch), thermoregulation, gas exchange and metabolism, protection of the body from the penetration of microbes.
+Skin is the outer covering human body with an area of about 1.6 m2, performing several important tasks: mechanical protection tissues and organs, tactile sensitivity (touch), thermoregulation, gas exchange and metabolism, protecting the body from the penetration of microbes.

-But sometimes the skin itself becomes the object of attack by microorganisms - then dermatological diseases develop, among which is erysipelas.
+But sometimes the skin itself becomes the target of attack by microorganisms - then dermatological diseases develop, among which is erysipelas.

 Erysipelas (erysipelas) - what is it?

-Erysipelas is an acute diffuse inflammation of the skin (less often mucous membranes) of infectious origin, usually affecting the face or lower legs.
+Erysipelas is an acute diffuse inflammation of the skin (less commonly, mucous membranes) of infectious origin, usually affecting the face or legs.

-Erysipelas causes group beta-hemolytic streptococcus BUT when it penetrates into the thickness of the skin through minor abrasions, cuts, insect bites, scratches, abrasions.
+Erysipelas causes beta-hemolytic group streptococcus A when it penetrates into the thickness of the skin through small abrasions, cuts, insect bites, scratches, and abrasions.

 Erysipelas is more common in men of working age and in women over 45 years of age.
-For children under the age of one year, it is a mortal danger (photo 3).
+For children under the age of one year, it poses a mortal danger (photo 3).

 Group A beta-hemolytic streptococcus

-Group A β-hemolytic streptococcus itself (GABHS) was discovered relatively recently (150 years ago), but mankind has been familiar with the diseases it causes for a long time.
+Group A β-hemolytic streptococcus (GABHS) itself was discovered relatively recently (150 years ago), but humanity has been familiar with the diseases it causes for a long time.

-Angina, pharyngitis, laryngitis, scarlet fever, rheumatism, severe damage to kidney tissue - far from complete list pathological conditions caused by BHSA.
+Sore throats, pharyngitis, laryngitis, scarlet fever, rheumatism, severe damage to kidney tissue are far from full list pathological conditions caused by GABHS.
 The Ministry of Health states that the damage to the economy from β-hemolytic streptococcus is 10 times greater than the damage from all viral hepatitis.

-It belongs to the conditionally pathogenic microflora, because it is present in almost all people in the oral cavity, respiratory tract on the skin and external genitalia.
-Good immunity limits its virulence (degree of infectivity).
+It belongs to the opportunistic microflora, because it is present in almost all people in the oral cavity, respiratory tract, on the skin and external genitalia.
+Good immunity limits its virulence (degree of infectiousness).

-Streptococci survive when frozen and heated to 70°C for 2 hours; in dried biomaterial (blood, pus), they remain highly infectious for several months.
-Toxins cause severe illness heart and kidneys.
+Streptococci survive freezing and heating to 70° for 2 hours; in dried biomaterial (blood, pus) they remain highly infectious for several months.
+Toxins cause serious illnesses heart and kidneys.

-For children, the carriage of the pathogen in the upper respiratory tract is more characteristic.
-When examining schoolchildren, BHSA is isolated in the nasopharynx by 20-25% of children.
+For children, carriage of the pathogen in the upper respiratory tract is more common.
+When examining schoolchildren, GABHS is isolated in the nasopharynx of 20-25% of children.

 Causes of erysipelas of the legs

-Erysipelas on the leg is very often the result of other serious diseases:
+Erysipelas on the leg is very often a consequence of other serious diseases:

 • varicose veins;